By Bethany Bouw, CPA

 These sources provide reliable currency rates:

-There may be additional forms and issues that are required related to the foreign currencies.
-Though they may not be listed in this article, such forms may still apply given individual taxpayer’s situations.
+The IRS may require additional forms and issues related to the foreign currencies.
+Though this article may not list them, such forms may still apply given individual taxpayer’s situations.
 Please check out Ryan & Wetmore’s list of major international tax forms (this list is not all-inclusive and is ongoing).
 For many of the foreign forms, the statute for the year may not have started running if there was a form required that was not filed or was incomplete.
 It is very important to engage qualified tax professionals to assist with these forms.

 The International Tax Team at Ryan & Wetmore is well-versed in foreign informational filings.
 For questions or concerns regarding your international accounts and assets, click here to email our foreign tax team.
 Please be aware that tax issues are complicated and may vary based on the details of your situation.
-For this reason, an initial phone call is generally required to obtain the facts and address the questions.
+For this reason, we generally require an initial phone call to obtain the facts and address the questions.

 Bethany Bouw CPA, is a manager at Ryan & Wetmore and has been with the firm for over eight years.
 She has experience with offshore voluntary compliance and assisting taxpayers with foreign asset and entity reporting requirements.